zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/create-a1-instance/create-a1-instance.md

    ![Network options](images/06_create_instance05.png " ")

-1. Click create the create the networking resources and launch the compute instance.
+1. Click **Create** to create the networking resources and launch the compute instance.
    ![launch instance](images/07_create_instance06.png " ")

 You may now [proceed to the next lab](#next).